15 Things To Do In Georgetown That Will Change Your Life Forever

 Explore exhibits featuring Native American artifacts, Civil War relics, and maritime treasures, including displays on legendary pirates like Blackbeard, who once sailed these waters.
 The museum also highlights the enslaved people who shaped the region’s rice plantations, offering an in-depth look at how Georgetown became a leading rice producer in the 18th and 19th centuries.

-4. Explore Brookgreen Gardens
+4. Brookgreen Gardens

 Just a short drive from Georgetown, Brookgreen Gardens is a stunning blend of art, history, and nature, making it a perfect day trip for families, nature lovers, and art enthusiasts.
 Spanning over 9,000 acres, this National Historic Landmark is home to one of the largest collections of American figurative sculptures set among beautifully manicured gardens, ancient oak trees, and serene reflecting pools.